-Throughout the school we use 'Talk for Writing' (which includes the teaching of nonfiction texts as well as fiction and poetry) to help our children in many ways:
+Throughout the school we have a uniquely mapped curriculum, using high quality texts and literature to inspire children (which includes the teaching of nonfiction texts as well as fiction and poetry) to help our children in many ways:

 - To help make sense of and understand the world. - To express themselves. - To help develop speaking and listening skills. - To develop their vocabulary. - To develop writing. - To become life long, confident story tellers.